ThomasFerro/gogetter/README.md

 # gogetter

-> One more opinionated HTTP client
+> An incremental HTTP client

 1. Start small and easily write small requests;
 2. Save and variabilize your most used requests if needed;